-Why is having a substitute teacher so much work?
+Why is planning for a substitute teacher so much work?

-Of course, planning for a substitute teacher often isn’t the worst part!
+Of course, planning for a sub teacher often isn’t the worst part!

 Substitute teaching is hard!
-You walk into a classroom already the odd woman out.
-Then you are required to:
+Your guest teacher walks into a classroom already the odd woman (or man) out.
+Then they are required to: